 Cookie hasn't rested on that success, and instead continued testing and developing new ideas for the next full face helmet, which has now been showcased with the G4.

 So here is the scoop on the G4:

 - Impact certified to XP S 72-600

 - Price is $439 ($60 more than the G3)

 - Redesigned visor mechanisms with stainless steel springs that are replaceable, yet designed to last the helmet's lifetime

-- New mirror blue visor color in addition to clear and smoke
+- New mirror blue visor color in addition to clear and tinted

 - Improved shell sizing to accommodate larger head sizes